The Ph.D. in Technology Management is designed to facilitate the institutional and student learning outcomes listed below.

 - Increase in research funding opportunities.

-- Increase in student enrolment.
+- Increase in student enrollment.

 Student Learning Outcomes